 Sight Word Beads

-I bought these beads from Wal-Mart.
+I bought these beads from Wal-Mart, but you can also find them on Amazon here.
 I put them in a bowl, put out a pipe cleaner and invited students to build sight words.
 So easy!

 Stamping Sight Words

 Students can practice writing their sight words with stamps.
-You can have them stamp on any paper, but if you would like this recording sheet it is a freebie (find it in my Resource Library)
+These stamps are from Scholar’s Choice, but you can use any stamps – like these ones.
+You can have them stamp on any paper, but if you would like this recording sheet it is a freebie (find it in my Resource Library).

 Sight Word Rainbow Writing

 We do this sheet for every one of our sight words so our students know how to do it without any explanation.
+They roll a dice and then use the colour they land on to trace the sight word.
+When they’ve used every colour, they can practice writing the word or write a sentence with the word in it.
 So all we have to do is photocopy the sheet and they are ready to go.
 You can get it here:

 Sight Word Sticks

 Another fun way for students to practice spelling their sight words.
-Write your sight words on sticks (they are from the dollar store- but they are bigger than popsicle sticks) and put them with some letter pieces.
+Write your sight words on jumbo craft sticks, and put them with some letter pieces.
 These are Bananagrams but you could use any letters that you have on hand (magnetic letters, wooden letters, etc).

 Design a Sight Word